metaplex-foundation/developer-hub/src/pages/toolbox/index.md

 {% totem-accordion title="Create Mint with Associated Token (helper)" %}

 This helper creates a Mint account and an Associated Token account for the given mint and owner.
-It also mints tokens to that accounts if an amount greater than zero is provided.
+It also mints tokens to that account if an amount greater than zero is provided.

 ```ts
 import { generateSigner } from '@metaplex-foundation/umi'